amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

   Substituting null-model ownerships in the tournament mean equation, predicted means are wildly unrealistic.
   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/SLATES/FIGS/field.mean.gpp.png)

-  * __potential for stacked regression__
+  * __outlook__

+  In view of their performances in hold-out, player models and bundled contest predictions are predictive.
-  There's still room to improve the accuracy.
-I trained/validated/tested models of four estimators: lasso (L1), ridge (L2), random forest, and gradient-boosted regressors.
+  Efforts to improve accuracy the accuracy.
+One  approach is to introduce more features.
+Given the relatively high impact of "industry" projection factors on market share, inclusion of data from more sources, e.g., RotoGrinders, fb-ninja and any number of others, in order of the volume of their subscription base   Aside from incorporating new features, I trained four estimators: lasso (L1), ridge (L2), random forest, and gradient-boosted regressors.
 The covariance matrix of their test-set (January hold-out) residuals is plotted below.
 Surprisingly.
 Equal weight versus optimized weighting.
   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/RESIDUALS/gpp.test.corrmat.png )

 ##Model factors